gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

    It looks like: `~Customer() { ... }`
    But...other destructors (member objects, base classes) are always involved You don't write them, but the compiler will still call them **automatically**, **after** your destructor runs.
+-  Derived class destructor is called first and then Parent class destructor is called afterwards.(applies to all type of inheritance)
 >Constructor is called orderwise but destructor is called reverse wise.
 ```cpp
 #include<iostream>